 Ready to book that trip to New York City?

-This quick New York City insider travel guide for sightseeing Manhattan will take you through Things to Do, Eat and Neighborhoods to check out.
-It will guide you through the top attractions in NYC.
+This quick New York travel guide for sightseeing Manhattan will take you through Best Things to Do in New York City.
+It will take you through the top attractions in New York City.
 Activities are listed by neighborhood so you can tackle this itinerary easily.

-40 Things to Do in New York City
+42 Best Things to Do in New York City

 Subways: A, C, 1, 2, 3 to Chambers Street; A, C, J, Z, 2, 3, 4, or 5 trains to Fulton Street; 2 or 3 trains to Park Place; E train to World Trade Center

 Broadway and Morris Street

-5. Federal Hall Memorial, Location: 26 Wall Street
+5. Federal Hall Memorial

-7. Statue of Liberty, Governors Island
+7. Statue of Liberty on Liberty Island

 8. Staten Island Ferry